Pope Vigilius

-Pope Vigilius (died 7 June 555) was the bishop of Rome from 29 March 537 to his death.
+Pope Vigilius (died 7 June 555) was the bishop of Rome from 29 March 537 to his death on 7 June 555.
 He is considered the first pope of the Byzantine papacy.
 Born into Roman aristocracy, Vigilius served as a deacon and papal apocrisiarius in Constantinople.
 He allied with Empress Theodora, who sought his help to establish Monophysitism, and was made pope after the deposition of Silverius.
 After he refused to sign Emperor Justinian I's edict condemning the Three Chapters, Vigilius was arrested in 545 and taken to Constantinople.
 He died in Sicily while returning to Rome.

 Early life

 Vigilius belonged to an aristocratic family from Rome; his father, John, is identified as a consul in the Liber pontificalis, having received that title from the emperor in Constantinople.
 According to Procopius, his brother Reparatus was one of the senators taken hostage by Witigis, but managed to escape before the Ostrogothic king ordered their slaughter in 537.

 Vigilius entered the service of the Church and was ordained a deacon in 531.
 That year, the Roman clergy agreed to a decree empowering the pope to determine the succession to the Holy See, now considered invalid.
 Vigilius was chosen by Pope Boniface II as his successor and presented to the clergy assembled in Old St. Peter's Basilica.
 The opposition to such a procedure led Boniface in the following year to withdraw his designation of a successor and to burn the decree respecting it.

 The successor of Boniface, Agapetus I (535–536), appointed Vigilius apocrisiarius at Constantinople.
 Empress Theodora sought to win him as a confederate to revenge the deposition of the Monophysite Patriarch Anthimus I of Constantinople by Agapetus and also to gain aid for her efforts in behalf of the Monophysites.
 Vigilius is said to have agreed to the plans of the intriguing empress who promised him the Holy See and 700 pounds of gold.